DeveloperDavo/ts-task3/README.md

 - Only latest version of Chrome needs to be supported
 - Keep toggle on refresh
 - `mark` can be parsed as a float
+- Creation date doesn't need to be formatted

 ## Task